Welcome Coffee Growers!

 HDOA Memo Re: Coffee Leaf Rust Suspected on Maui

-If suspected, what do I do?
+If a new plant pest or disease is suspected, what do I do?

 • Contact and report your find immediately to the Hawaii Department of Agriculture by calling their toll-free pest hotline at 808-643-PEST (7378) or by contacting your nearest UH CTAHR Cooperative Extension office (also listed below).
 Listen carefully to their instructions.
 Their instructions may supersede any of the instructions below.